-The TREAT-NMD SMA Core Dataset supports patient registries to collect robust longitudinal data which capture natural history, measure the effectiveness of interventions and inform standards of care.
+The TREAT-NMD Core Dataset for SMA supports patient registries to collect robust longitudinal data which capture natural history, measure the effectiveness of interventions and inform standards of care.

 Please note version 2 of the dataset was released on 16-10-2020; available below in section ‘SMA Core Dataset’.

-This work is under the governance of the TREAT-NMD Global Database Oversight Committee (TGDOC) Chairs:
+This work is under the governance of the TREAT-NMD Global Data systems Oversight Committee (TGDOC) Chairs: